-C. Through Labor-Management Unit 3 established a pilot program for unused vacation time that unit members would lose since it could not be carried over into the next calendar year.
+C. Through Labor-Management Unit 3 established a program for unused vacation time that unit members would lose since it could not be carried over into the next calendar year.
 A bank was established and the time was donated to Unit 3 employees with a petition on file per A.R.
 2.144.
-The City agrees to continue the pilot program during the 2023-2024 MOU.